NLP: why the strange name?

 I first came across NLP in 1979 while studying hypnotherapy and counselling.
 It fascinated me and matched where I then was with my personal development.
 As I gradually began to use my hypnotherapy therapy and counselling skills, I began introducing some very basic NLP, too.

 However, as part of ongoing personal development journey, I also began attending body-work seminars and workshops in the early 80s.
 These were eye-opening: discovering just how important a role our physiology plays in our entire functioning.

-Soon after this I attended a seminar in London at which most of the participants were NLP-oriented.
+Around this time I attended a seminar in London at which most of the participants were NLP-oriented.

 Dave Dobson’s workshops

 This seminar featured the wise and wonderful (and no longer with us) Dave Dobson and was great.
 (So great, in fact, that I still use material from it in our Pegasus NLP courses.
 In fact, I think that I pass on more of what I learned from Dave Dobson then than from any other trainer I have encountered.